dansteingart/without_the_hot_air/pages_md/SEwtHA_10.md

 <span class="mark">–</span>*Horns Reef* (Horns Rev).
 The difficulties with this “160 MW” Danish wind farm off Jutland \[<span class="websitetitle">www.hornsrev.dk</span>\] are described by Halkema (2006).

-<span class="figurenumber">Table 10.7</span>.
+<div class='caption'><span class="figurenumber">Table 10.7</span>.
 Potential offshore wind generation resource in proposed strategic regions, if these regions were *entirely filled* with wind turbines.
-From Dept. of Trade and Industry (2002b).
+From Dept. of Trade and Industry (2002b).</div>

 When it is in working order, Horns Reef’s load factor is 0.43 and its average power per unit area is 2.6 W/m<sup>2</sup>.